Gurrt/software-process/assignment-1/combined.md

-* **Contract officer's representatives were not properly designated and authorised in written contracts.** 75% of the contracts reviewed missed important information like the contracting officer's representative or the specific duties and responsibilites assigned for each contract.
+* **Contract officer's representatives were not properly designated and authorised in written contracts.** 75% of the contracts reviewed missed important information like the contracting officer's representative or the specific duties and responsibilities assigned for each contract.

-* **CMS's contracting officer representatives did not have the required certification.** Contracts that are valued at more than 10 million dollar require a Level III certifcation in risk management.
-Not all contracting officer's representatives, who worked with contracts of this size possesed the required certification.
+* **CMS's contracting officer representatives did not have the required certification.** Contracts that are valued at more than 10 million dollar require a Level III certification in risk management.
+Not all contracting officer's representatives, who worked with contracts of this size possessed the required certification.

-* **CMS has not complied with the standards of ethical conduct in atleast one occasion.** In one case, one of the CMS panel members responsible for awarding a contract had recently worked together with the party that applied for the contract, thus creating a possible conflict of interests.
+* **CMS has not complied with the standards of ethical conduct in at least one occasion.** In one case, one of the CMS panel members responsible for awarding a contract had recently worked together with the party that applied for the contract, thus creating a possible conflict of interests.
 The